asethura/WebCrawler/README.md

 3. java -jar target/WebCrawler*.jar

 ## Optional parameters that can be set to control the crawling
-4. These parameters can be set in application.properties before packaging or can be passed as java command line options crawler.depth.max=2
+4. These parameters can be set in application.properties before packaging or can be passed as java command line options (ex. -Dcrawler.depth.max=2 )

-crawler.page.max=100
-crawler.external=true
+Crawler depth limits the number of levels in the crawling tree crawler.depth.max=2

+Maximum number of pages crawled crawler.page.max=100

+Set below property to false if external sites should not be crawled.
+Crawling will limit to domain of the seeder url crawler.external=true

+Crawling output
 crawler.output=crawlMap.dat